bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Classes and IDs</h4>

 Classes and IDs are \"attribute selectors\".
-This means that you can attach style to HTML elements based on that element\'s attributes.
+This means that you can attach style to HTML elements based on that element&#39;s attributes.
 This empowers you to apply different style to items of the same HTML type.

 <h4>Classes</h4>